Inedo/inedo-docs/Content/proget/api/feeds/get.md

 order: 2
 ---

-*Get Feed* is available as both a `pgutil` command and an HTTP Request, and will return a single [ProgetFeed](/docs/proget/api/feeds#feed-object) object or a list of properties for the specified feed.
+*Get Feed* is available as both a `pgutil` command and an HTTP Request, and will return properties of a specified feed.

-:::(Info) (🚀 Quick Example: Getting a feed with pgutil) This example returns properties of the feed `myNugetFeed`:
+:::(Info) (🚀 Quick Example: Returning properties of a feed with pgutil) This example returns properties of the feed `myNugetFeed`:

 ```bash